IzzyCraze365/sdb-mar-2023-unit-1/git-notes.md

 # Github
 1. Creat a repository and give it a unique name.
 2. Copy the last option and paste it into the terminal.

+## Git Hub Notes
+After you have opened the folder you want to add to the repository in the Intergrated Terminal

+### `Open in Intergrated Terminal`

+To Create a New Repository on GitHub:
+1. Click on your `Profile Icon`
+2. Click `Your repositories`
+3. Click big Green Button labeled `New`
+4. Type in a Repository name in the space provided `MAKE SURE THIS IS CORRECT`
+5. Click `Create repository`
+6. copy the URL to the newly created Repository (there is abutton for this)
+7. Paste the provided code into your `Intergrated Terminal Window`
+8. `Enter` and you should see the confirmation in the Termianl Window.

 # Already have a repo or a github repo and you want to update with changes.